theidari/customer_churn/README.md

 </p>
 <h3>1.
 Project Overview</h3>
 <p align="justify">
+Customer churn prediction and profiling are significant economic considerations for numerous companies.<sup>[1]</sup>
 Customer churn, also known as customer attrition, refers to the phenomenon where customers or subscribers end their relationship with a company or service provider.
 It occurs when customers discontinue using a company's products or services, switch to a competitor, or simply stop engaging with the business altogether.
 </p>
 <p align="justify">